DaWe1992/Applied_ML_Fundamentals/README.md

 **Submission details:**
 * Please submit your solutions via Moodle (code assignments) as well as in printed form.
 * Only one member of the group has to submit the solutions.
 Therefore, make sure to specify the names of all group members.
-* Please refrain from submitting hand-written solutions, rather use proper type-setting software like LaTeX or other comparable programs.
+* Please refrain from submitting hand-written solutions (this also includes images), rather use proper type-setting software like LaTeX or other comparable programs.

 Your homework is going to be corrected and given back to you.
 Correct solutions are rewarded with a bonus for the exam which accounts to max. ten percent of the exam
 (corresponds to six points), if all solutions submitted are correct.
 Below you find the formula which is used to compute the bonus.